-Don’t get overwhelmed when choosing a car loan, follow our simple guide and choose the right loan for you.
+No need to feel overwhelmed when choosing a car loan, just follow our simple guide to find one that's right for you.

 How do car loans work?

-Car loans are similar to personal loans in that you’re able to borrow a set amount of money and pay it back over time.
+Car loans are similar to personal loans in that you borrow a set amount of money and pay it back over time.
 The difference is that these loans are specifically designed to finance the purchase of a vehicle.
-Car loans are usually used to finance new cars, although some lenders allow you to purchase a used car if it’s relatively new, meaning that it was made in the last five or so years.
+Car loans are usually used to finance new cars, although some lenders allow you to purchase a used car if it’s relatively new, which generally means less than five years old.

 Types of car loans

-There are a few options to consider when looking at car loans, and it’s important to understand the difference between them so you can choose the right one.
+There are a few options to consider when looking at car loans, and it’s important to understand the difference between them so you make the right choice.

 - Secured car loan.
-This type of financing option requires you to use your newly-purchased car as a guarantee for the lender in case you default on the loan.
-These loans usually come with relatively low rates, flexible repayment options, and as a fixed or variable rate option.
+This option requires you to use your newly-purchased car as a guarantee for the lender in case you default on the loan.
+These loans usually come with relatively low interest rates, flexible repayment options, and with a choice of fixed or variable rate.

-- Unsecured car loan.
+- Unsecured personal loan.
 This type of loan can be used to finance a car, or any other purchase, as the way you use the loan amount isn’t restricted.
-These loans generally have higher rates than as the bank is taking on a greater risk.
-This is due to the fact that you don’t have to supply a guarantee.
-These loans can also be used to finance a used car purchase.
+Unsecured loans generally have higher interest rates than secured loans as there is no guarantee required.
+You can use the money to buy a new or used car.

 - Dealer finance.
-This is the type of loan that is offered by a car dealership.
-The interest rate on these loans may be higher than other loans with banks or third-party lenders, but people opt for these because the ongoing repayments are lower.
-This is because at the end of the loan you are required to pay a ‘balloon payment’ which covers a certain percentage of the premium, usually ranging from 0% to 60%
+This is a loan offered by car dealerships.
+The interest rate may be higher than that offered by a bank or third-party lender, but the ongoing repayments are lower.
+However, at the end of the loan period, you are required to pay a "balloon payment" which can be from 0% to 60% of the premium.

 How to choose the right car loan